-The drive is shipped from the factory low-level formatted in 512-byte logical blocks for 512 emulation and native drives and 4096-byte logical blocks for 4096 native drives.
-Reformat the drive only if a different logical block size needs to be selected.
+The drive is shipped from the factory low-level formatted in 512-byte logical blocks.
+Users need to reformat the drive only if selecting a different logical block size.

-Figure 12.
+Figure 4.
 Physical interface

 Image is for reference only, may not represent actual drive.